sclorg/mysql-container/8.4/root/usr/share/container-scripts/mysql/README.md

   with change-data-capture in mind).
 The default replication/binlog format is `statement` but to change it you can set the `MYSQL_BINLOG_FORMAT` environment variable.
 For example `MYSQL_BINLOG_FORMAT=row`.
-Now when you run the database with `master` replication turned on (ie, set the Docker/container `cmd` to be `run-mysqld-master`) the binlog will emit the actual data for the rows that change as opposed to the statements (ie, DML like insert...) that caused the change.
+Now when you run the database with `source/replica` replication turned on (ie, set the Docker/container `cmd` to be `run-mysqld-source`) the binlog will emit the actual data for the rows that change as opposed to the statements (ie, DML like insert...) that caused the change.

 Changing the authentication plugin
 ----------------------------------
-MySQL 8.4 introduced 'caching_sha2_password' as its default authentication plugin.
+MySQL 8.0 introduced 'caching_sha2_password' as its default authentication plugin.
 It is faster and provides better security then the previous default authentication plugin.
 However, not all software implements this algorithm, and client applications might report issue like "The server requested authentication method".